Get the Perfect Size & Shape with Breast Augmentation

 Once the implants are in place, the incisions are closed using special sutures.
 Before being released from the facility, you’ll be fitted with a special support garment, similar to an athletic bra.

 Many candidates for breast augmentation in Scottsdale are concerned about how the surgery will affect future pregnancies, or how pregnancy will affect their prior breast augmentation.
 The encouraging news is that breast augmentation and pregnancy are totally safe for both mother and baby.
 In addition, breast augmentation does not affect most patients’ ability to breastfeed.
 In Dr. Angelchik’s experience, a periareolar incision does not lead to more numbness in the nipple if the dissection to create the pocket is done properly.
 Most numbness is related to pocket dissection, nerve location, and implant size issues, not the location of the incision.

 Any type of surgery carries some risk, but breast augmentation is typically safe when performed by a board-certified plastic surgeon.
-While the risks are extremely rare, we believe it is in your best interest to understand all there is to know about these risks with whatever procedure you decide to undergo with Dr. Angelchik.
+While the risks are extremely rare, we believe it is in your best interest to understand all there is to know about these risks before you decide to undergo breast augmentation with Dr. Angelchik.

 Some of the risks involved with breast augmentation include:

 - Infection – Dr. Angelchik will give you antibiotics as part of your post-op recovery.
 If you take them as prescribed, your chances of infection are virtually zero.